markwragg/markwragg.github.io/_posts/2026-03-07-automating-ssl-certificate-renewal-in-azure.md

 The reduction of the maximum valid lifetime of public SSL is being implemented in the following phases:

--**Until March 14th 2026:** Max 398 days (This is/was effectively 13 months, and has been the standard since September 2020)
+- **Until March 14th 2026:** Max 398 days (This is/was effectively 13 months, and has been the standard since September 2020)
 - **From March 15th 2026:** Max 200 days
 - **From March 15th 2027:** Max 100 days
 - **From March 15th 2029:** Max 47 days